-In 2019, tuition for full-time students at University of Puerto Rico at Aguadilla was $3,968 a year for in-state students and $3,968 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2019, tuition for full-time students at University of Puerto Rico at Aguadilla was $4,640 a year for in-state students and $4,640 a year for out-of-state students.

-University of Puerto Rico at Aguadilla is a public commonwealth institution, so it offers a reduced tuition rate of $3,968 for in-state students who attend full-time.
-For students who are not considered PR-residents, out-of-state tuition is $3,968 a year.
+University of Puerto Rico at Aguadilla is a public commonwealth institution, which means it offers a reduced tuition rate of $4,640 for students who qualify as state residents and attend full-time.

 University of Puerto Rico at Aguadilla has the same tuition for international students as for those from out of state.

-University of Puerto Rico at Aguadilla does not offer on-campus housing for students, so there are no charge for dorms.
+University of Puerto Rico at Aguadilla doesn't provide on-campus housing for students, so there is no cost for housing, however you should take into account other housing costs when estimating the actual cost of different colleges.

 Tuition and fees may vary depending on program, course level, location, and more.